pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 # Predicate pushdown

-> The Predicate pushdown page is under construction
+A *predicate* is database jargon for applying a filter condition on some table, thereby reducing the number of rows from that table.

 Predicate pushdown is an optimization `Polars` does that reduces query times and memory usage.

-A predicate is database jargon for applying a filter on some table, thereby reducing the number of rows on that table.
+## Creating a lazy query

-So let's see if we can load some Reddit data and filter on a few predicates.
+Let's load some Reddit data and filter on a few predicates.
+We use the lazy API here because we start the query with `pl.scan_csv` instead of `pl.read_csv`

 ```python
 {{#include ../../examples/predicate_pushdown/snippet1.py}}
 ```

-If we were to run this query above nothing would happen!
-This is due to the lazy evaluation.
-Nothing will happen until specifically requested.
-This allows Polars to see the whole context of a query and optimize just in time for execution.
+## Query execution
+If we were to run this code the query would not be evaluated.
+Instead Polars takes each line of code and adds it to the internal query graph.
+This allows Polars to see the whole context of a query.
+After each line of code Polars optimizes the query graph and this optimized query graph will eventually be executed.

-Execution is requested by the `.collect` method.
-This would query all available data.
+Execution is requested by calling the `.collect` method on the query.
+The  `.collect` method would query all available data.
-While you're writing, optimizing, and checking your query, this is often undesirable.
-Another method that calls for execution is the `.fetch` method. `.fetch` takes a parameter `n_rows` and tries to 'fetch' that number of rows at the data source (no guarantees are given though).
+While you're writing, optimizing, and checking your query on a large dataset, querying all available data may lead to a slow development process.
+In this scenario you can instead execute the query with the `.fetch` method. `.fetch` takes a parameter `n_rows` and tries to 'fetch' that number of rows at the data source (no guarantees are given though).

 So let's "fetch" ~10 Million rows from the source file and apply the predicates.